 Top Opening Bales

 One of the most common ways that cremation jewelry opens is by simply unscrewing the top threaded bale.
 The bale portion of the jewelry is the part that the necklace/chain goes through.
 This design is a discreet way to open cremation jewelry.

 Threaded Screw Openings

 Another common method of opening and sealing cremation jewelry is by a small threaded screw.
 These threaded screws are normally located on the bottom or back of the pendant.
-Placing a threaded screw on the back or bottom of the pendant is often chosen to not compromise the design of the cremation jewelry.
+Placing a threaded screw on the back or bottom of the pendant is often chosen to avoid compromising the design of the cremation jewelry.

-Sealing Cremation Jewelry
+How to Seal Cremation Jewelry

 The adhesive should first be placed on the threads of the cremation jewelry instead of the actual bale or threaded screw.
 Since the bale or screw is typically a small piece, it can be difficult to handle with adhesive.
-For this reason we also recommend placing the adhesive inside of the threads first.
+For this reason, we also recommend placing the adhesive inside the threads first.